donejs/donejs/docs/guide.md

 @parent DoneJS
 @hide sidebar
 @outline 2 ol
-@description In this guide you will learn about all of [DoneJS features] by creating, testing, documenting, building and deploying [place-my-order.com](http://place-my-order.com), a restaurant menu and ordering application.
+@description In this guide you will learn about all of [DoneJS features]() by creating, testing, documenting, building and deploying [place-my-order.com](http://place-my-order.com), a restaurant menu and ordering application.
 The final result will look like this:

 ![DoneJS app](img/place-my-order.png)

 After the initial application setup (including a server that hosts and pre-renders the application) we will create several custom elements and then glue them together using the application state and routes.
-Then we will learn how to retrieve data fromt he server using a RESTful API.
+Then we will learn how to retrieve data from the server using a RESTful API.

-After that we will talk more about view-models and how to identify, implement and tests their functionality.
-Once we have unit tests running in the browser we will automate running those tests and also show how to set them up on a continuous integration server.
-In the next chapters we will show how to easily import existing projects using NPM and how to set up a real-time connection for the application.
+After that we will talk more about what a view-model is and how to identify, implement and test its functionality.
+Once we have unit tests running in the browser we will automate running those tests from the command line locally and also on a continuous integration server.
+In the subsequent chapters we will show how to easily import other existing modules into our application and how to set up a real-time connection.

-Finally we will describe how to build and deploy your application, for the web and also as a desktop application with nw.js and a mobile appl with Cordova.
+Finally we will describe how to build and deploy your application for the web and also as a desktop application with nw.js and a mobile app with Cordova.

 @body